-Using filters to deny or allow the users to access.
-Five types of filters to select: MAC, URL blocking, IP, Protocol filter and Domain blocking.
+Using filter to deny or allow the users to access.
+Five types of filters to select: MAC, IP Filter, URL blocking, Domain blocking and Protocol filter.

 MAC Filters

 MAC Filter: Enables you to allow or deny Internet access to users within the LAN based upon the MAC address of their network interface.
 Click the radio button next to Disabled to disable the MAC filter.